Are you a latte lover? This Pumpkin Latte uses REAL pumpkin (not artificial syrup), and a homemade spice blend.

 - Pumpkin Puree – I used canned.
 Homemade puree would be great as well.

 - Sweetener – Agave nectar was my choice.
-Feel free to use honey, maple syrup, maple sugar or regular sugar.
+Feel free to use honey, maple syrup, maple sugar, or regular sugar.
 You may even choose to add no sweetener at all.

 - Spice Blend – I always have a batch of homemade pumpkin spice blend on hand.
 You can easily buy it as well.

 - Coffee – Any strong coffee will work in this DIY latte recipe.
-Instant espresso (affiliate) is super easy to work with.
+Instant espresso is super easy to work with.
 Got some extra cold brew around?
 Heat it up!

 - Toppings – Cinnamon sugar is a treat.
 Just plain cinnamon works.
 Nutmeg is another great choice.
-Maple sugar, vanilla sugar or raw sugar are great options.
+Maple sugar, vanilla sugar, or raw sugar are great options.

-Whole dairy milk works best.
-It seems to have the optimal balance of fat, protein, sugar and water.
+- Whole dairy milk works best.
+It seems to have the optimal balance of fat, protein, sugar, and water.
 Perfect for thick creamy foam.

-Soy milk makes a creamy, dense foam, but not great for latte art.
+- Soy milk makes a creamy, dense foam, but not great for latte art.

 Latte Recipes